-The difference is that TM is registered in a certain country and acts on a certain group of goods, products or services, and the domain works all over the world, since the website located by the link may include information about the company or individual and not just data about certain products.
+The difference is that TM is registered in a certain country and acts on a certain group of goods, products, or services, and the domain works all over the world, since the website located by the link may include information about the company or individual and not just data about certain products.

 The Difference Between Domain Registration & Copyright

 What is the difference between domain registration & copyright?
 Can I copyright my domain name?
 What does copyright protect?
 Let’s start with understanding what copyright is.
-If you or your company have created a copyrighted work, other entities need your permissions to use it.
-But, copyright covers the form of work be it in a form of hard copy or electronic (videos, music, computer software and etc) but not cover title for books, movies, or domain name if you haven’t registered it yet.
+If you or your company have created a copyrighted work, other entities need your permission to use it.
+But, copyright covers the form of work be it in a form of hard copy or electronic (videos, music, computer software and etc) but not cover the title for books, movies, or domain names if you haven’t registered it yet.

 So, you must register your domain name in order to be protected from a copyright perspective.
-Only by doing this, you will be able to obtain and protecting domain names that you want to legally protect.
+Only by doing this, you will be able to obtain and protect domain names that you want to legally protect.

 Domain Name As an Intellectual Property

 Is a domain name subject to copyright law?
 A domain is a display of an individual or company to whom the name belongs.
-To create a correct, concise, and successful domain can require a lot of imagination: to make a short, readable, memorable and at the same time reflecting the essence of the name of the site.
+Creating a correct, concise, and successful domain can require a lot of imagination: to make a short, readable, memorable and at the same time reflect the essence of the name of the site.
 It is very important to create a name that will individualize the field of activity, represent the brand, and select it from the list of resources in a similar direction.